ARM-software/ebbr/source/chapter2-uefi.rst

 Configuration Tables
 --------------------

-A UEFI system that complies with this specification may provide the additional tables via the EFI Configuration Table.
+A UEFI system that complies with this specification may provide additional tables via the EFI Configuration Table.

 Compliant systems are required to provide one, but not both, of the following